 An arrondissement is basically an administrative district within Paris.
 There are separate Paris neighborhoods, or quartiers, inside of each arrondissement, and even neighborhoods that span more than one arrondissement.
 So it can be difficult to tell where you even are at certain locations.

-Paris Arrondissements begin in the center of the city (near Notre Dame) and spiral out from there, with the 1st Arrondissement being in the center, and the 12th through 20th being on the outskirts of Paris.
+Paris Arrondissements begin in the center of the city (walking distance to Notre Dame Cathedral) and spiral out from there, with the 1st Arrondissement being in the center, and the 12th through 20th being on the outskirts of Paris.

 Paris Neighborhood Map